 Send them your article before you publish it, and ask them for feedback.
 Incorporate their suggestions and send them a link to the published post.
 Influencers are more likely to promote it if they feel they’ve contributed to it.

 Another influencer marketing tip from Acuity Training is to help them out with a problem on their site, for example by running a broken link check before sending an outreach email.

 If you do find a broken link and tell the influencer, they’ll be much more likely to respond to your email.

 A must-read post is Brian Dean’s Skyscraper Technique, which shows you how to reach out to influencers to get them to promote your content.

-Here are some more excellent tips on influencer marketing:
+Here are some more influencer marketing tips: